Textualize/textual/.github/ISSUE_TEMPLATE/bug_report.md

 Have you checked against the most recent version of Textual? (https://pypi.org/search/?q=textual)

-## Feature requests
+## Consider discussions!

-Please post feature requests to Ideas. (https://github.com/Textualize/textual/discussions/categories/ideas)
+Issues are for actionable items only.
+If Textual crashes or behaves differently from the docs, then submit an issue.
+If you want to know how to do something, or you have a suggestion for a new feature, then open a discussion (https://github.com/Textualize/textual/discussions/).

+For realtime help, join our discord server (https://discord.gg/Enf6Z3qhVr)

 ## The bug

 Please give a brief but clear explanation of the issue.
 If you can, include a complete working example that demonstrates the bug. **Check it can run without modifications.**

 It will be helpful if you run the following command and paste the results: